For Kids aged 7-13

 - Continue the Learning: Take home your micro:bit

 All you need to know

 This is a BBC micro:bit.

 It’s a “pocket-sized micro-computer” designed by BBC for computer education in the UK that allows you to create super cool inventions.
-Kids learn to use Python, a popular programming language that’s widely used in all fields, to create their own…
+Kids use a simple block editor interface to create…

 Electronic Sheep Counter

 Kids learn not only to code, but to apply their new found programming superpowers on a variety of real world projects.
 This all culminates in an unstructured problem solving case where, with a’lil creativity & good ol’ elbow grease, kids help their teacher design & invent solutions to solve common problems a teacher always faces.